• Home

 Thanks to strong community support, we made significant fundraising progress and issued a request for proposal in January 2025 for Phase 1 construction.
 After reviewing multiple bids, the committee awarded the contract to R.W.
 Gordon Construction of Kilmarnock.
 Phase 1—replacement of the decayed floor joists and infrastructure—is now complete.

-• Phase 4: Installation of a commercial kitchen for event caterers and a business incubator to support small commercial watermen in preparing their catch for market
+• Phase 4: Installation of a commercial kitchen for event caterers and a seafood preparation area to support small commercial watermen

-A draft marketing and relaunch plan is in development to ensure Festival Halle’s long-term sustainability and maximize its use as a community venue.
-We aim to reopen in early 2026, contingent on securing the remaining funding.
+A draft marketing and relaunch plan is being refined to ensure Festival Halle’s long-term sustainability as both a community venue and training center.
+We will reopen in 2026, contingent on securing the remaining $150,000 in funding.

 Fundraising

-We are deeply grateful to the Cooke family, owners of Omega Protein, for their generous challenge donation of $250,000.
+We are deeply grateful to the Cooke family, owners of Omega Protein, for their generous $250,000 challenge donation.
 The committee has contributed over $20,000 in cash and in-kind support, and community donations have reached $150,000.
-We won a $75,000 grant from the Cabel Foundation for the interior work and a $280,800 grant from Go Virginia for the watermen's incubator program and commercial kitchen.
+We won a $75,000 grant from the Cabell Foundation for the interior work and a $280,800 grant from Go Virginia for partial funding of the watermen's incubator program and seafood preparation area.

-We continue to pursue an additional $150,000 in grants from foundations and government agencies, many of which require matching funds.
-Please keep an eye on our fundraising thermometer in front of Festival Halle—and help us bring this beloved space back to life.
+We continue to pursue an additional $150,000 in grants from foundations, community donations and government agencies, many of which require matching funds.
+Please keep an eye on our fundraising thermometer in front of Festival Halle, visit this website often to track our progress —and help us bring this beloved space back to life.

-Please help us save Festival Halle for our community.
+Please pitch in to help us save Festival Halle for our community.

 Donate Now